What Tesco’s exit from mortgages means for you

-The supermarket chain has been in the mortgage market for seven years and has more than 23,000 borrowers who owe a total of £3.7 billion on their homes.
+The supermarket chain has been in the mortgage market for over seven years, while Halifax will take on more than 23,000 borrowers who owe a total of £3.7bn on their homes.

 Why Tesco's exiting mortgages